SlimSim/next-dj/README.md

 First, run the development server:

-possibly need to install the following (in reversed chronological order): npm install @material/material-color-utilities npm install music-metadata npm install --save-dev @types/uuid
+possibly need to install the following (in reversed chronological order (ie the one at the bottom was the one first installed)): npm install --save-dev @types/wicg-file-system-access npm install @tanstack/react-virtual npm install clsx npm install tailwind-merge npm install @material/material-color-utilities npm install music-metadata npm install --save-dev @types/uuid